Notisent/django-paradedb/README.md

 ## Getting Started

-To get started, please visit our [documentation](https://docs.paradedb.com) to setup and install ParadeDB.
+To get started, please visit ParadeDB's [documentation](https://docs.paradedb.com) to setup and install.
 The easiest way to play around with the database is via Docker:

 ```bash
 docker run \